Last Updated 11/15/2023

 A data modeler creates visual representations of either a whole information system or parts of it to communicate connections between the data sets.
 They often work with data architects and analysts to share and analyze their findings.

 If you’re interested in launching a career as a data analyst, you can turn to a two- or four-year degree program through a college or university, or you can choose to attend a data analytics bootcamp.

 A bootcamp for data analytics can help you learn the in-demand visualization, Python, and SQL skills employers are looking for in as few as three to six months.
 Most data analytics bootcamps, including the program offered by UIC, are designed for total beginners and can help you build your network and launch a fulfilling career in the field.

 Before you choose a program, consider how much time you have to commit to it, the cost of the data analytics bootcamp, and your budget.
 Make sure to compare each program’s payment options to see if any scholarship or funding opportunities are applicable to you.
 It can also be helpful to attend an event or two to get a sense of whether or not it’s the right fit.

 With the proper qualifications, a data analyst can work in almost any industry with any type of organization.
 While IT firms lead the pack in hiring data analysts, government agencies, nonprofit organizations, healthcare facilities, transit and logistics companies, and every other business needs analysts.

-Ready to apply for the University of Illinois Chicago Data Analytics bootcamp?
+Ready to apply for the UIC Data Analytics program?
 Start your application today to take the next step toward launching your tech career.